kumarayush2104/OC-Hackintosh/README.md

 This EFI is for HP Pavillion 15-AU624TX, you can use this efi in near-by specs/model to boot hackintosh

 # Notes
--You need to disable Secure boot.
+-You need to disable Secure boot. <br>
--Before installing use TOOLS/gensmbios for generatiing a serial key, mld and uuid of MacBookPro14,1 for your hackBook.
+-Before installing use TOOLS/gensmbios for generatiing a serial key, mld and uuid of MacBookPro14,1 for your hackBook. <br>
--dGPU ( 940mx ) is disabled via ssdt, you may have to modify it according to your bios device name !!
+-dGPU ( 940mx ) is disabled via ssdt, you may have to modify it according to your bios device name !! <br>
--All the necssary kexts and aml are already inside the EFI and every inbuilt hardware is working !!
+-All the necssary kexts and aml are already inside the EFI and every inbuilt hardware is working !! <br>
--However this EFI is suitable for Catalina but with this EFI you can boot BigSur too (you may need to replace wifi kext of bigsur to make wifi work) ! (tested)
+-However this EFI is suitable for Catalina but with this EFI you can boot BigSur too (you may need to replace wifi kext of bigsur to make wifi work) ! (tested) <br>

 ## Not Working